paulegradie/Sailfish/site/src/pages/docs/2/saildiff.md

 title: SailDiff
 ---

-**SailDiff** is a tool for running automated statistical testing on sailfish tracking data.
+**SailDiff** is a tool for running automated statistical testing on Sailfish tracking data.

 Add a .sailfish.json files to the test project to enable saildiff when running via the test adapter.